“Injustice anywhere is a threat to justice everywhere”

 Justice Everywhere posts about any aspect of ethical life and public policy arising in either the domestic or global domain, considered from any theoretical perspective.
 Posts are designed to be succinct and accessible to a broad audience.
 They consider topics presently under debate in current political and social affairs, either ‘hot topics’ or ongoing large-scale questions, and focus on exploring the central moral threads in these issues, seeking to delineate the crucial fault-lines of debate, and to outline ideas on the direction policy or action should move.

-Authorship: The blog is run by a cooperative of political theorists and philosophers with a diverse array of interests.
+Justice Everywhere is a cooperative of political theorists and philosophers with a diverse array of interests.
 More information is available on our authorship page, including a list of our “house authors” and information about our ongoing collaboration with the Journal of Applied Philosophy.

 The blog is run by a team of “co-sustainers”:

 - Fay Niker is the general editor

 - Aveek Bhattacharya oversees special series, such as the Beyond The Ivory Tower interview series